 If Rock's taped segments on his show is any clue, these might be the show's strongest points.
 He heads to whiter-than-whitebread Howard Beach, Queens, in a postered minivan blaring rap -- proposing a street change its name to Tupac Shakur Blvd.
 And Rock has the coolest house non-band on television ever: Grandmaster Flash spinning vinyl, smooth as silk.
 My only criticism has nothing to do with content, but with timing.
 Much of Rock's genius lies in his biting insight into current affairs and touchy political headlines.

 Tonight's opening monologue is funny; It just would have been funnier when the topics he covered were still hot.
 On ebonics, he says: "Yeah.
 There are two ways (of speaking).
 One way if you want a job ... and that other way," he says, shooting a sideways glance at the camera.
 Even jokes about one of his favorite subjects, O.J., fall a little flat, in light of recent news, but Rock still allows to audience tension develop into a belly laugh.
 This guy is going to go far.

 Chris Rock Show Background

-We'd love to see Chris get all over O.J.'s recent, "If I did kill her ..." hypothetical dance.
-(Actually, TV critics were treated to a taste on preview cassettes as Rock introduced us to the first show ... maybe that's why I'm a little bitter).
-And, the flip side of the matter is that because all this stuff is still hilarious, we can only imagine how warped his take would be on recent events.
-Who knows what kinds of programming deals and restrictions came into play when The Comedy Network made a deal with HBO.
+On the flip side of the matter, all this stuff is still pretty hilarious, but we can only imagine how warped his take would be on recent events.
+Who knows what kinds of programming deals and restrictions came into play when The Comedy Network make a deal with HBO.
 Whatever they are, we're always going to be a season away from Chris Rock at his hottest.
 Good thing it's still a funnier place than most TV talk shows.

 Circle in the Square Theatre